Yongyanni/fnf-mod-auto-player/README.md

 # fnf-mod-auto-player
-Unfinished and unmaintained FNF autoplay tool using Psych Engine JSON charts.
-Released for reference only.
+An experimental Psych Engine JSON autoplay tool for Friday Night Funkin'.
+Unfinished, unmaintained, released for reference only.